Dawie de Villiers: Politics

 While he was lecturing at RAU, the then rector, Gerrit Viljoen, persuaded him at this time to become active in politics.
 Against his father's wishes, De Villiers entered politics and stood for election.
 He was elected to the House of Assembly as MP for Johannesburg West and was re-elected in the elections of 1974 and 1977.

 In April 1979, De Villiers was appointed South African Ambassador in London.
 On his return in October 1980 he became Minister of Trade and Industry.
-The following year he contested the Gardens constituency in Cape Town, but lost to Ken Andrews of the Progressive Federal Party.
+The following year he contested the Cape Town Gardens constituency, but lost to Ken Andrew of the Progressive Federal Party.
 He was subsequently elected MP for Piketberg, Cape Province.

 While he was the Minister of Trade and Industry, the Liquor Act was passed which desegregated South African bars at the owners’ discretion and the South African Tourist Board was established.
 In 1983, he called a commission to investigate monopolies, and he stimulated small business in rural and ‘homeland’ areas.
 In 1989 he became Minister of Mineral and Energy Affairs, and of Public Enterprises as well as Cape NP leader.